fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 You should see a folder with your username.
 That is the same folder you enter when you log into redwood.wpi.edu.
 Anything you change in the windows drive will also change in the redwood.wpi.edu environment.

-## Git GUI ##
-Having a GUI for git can make your life much easier in the beginning.
-Git for windows: <http://msysgit.github.com/>.
-After downloading it, install all as default.

 ## <a name = "p"></a> Printer ##
 Connect to the printer in the lab.